OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 #### #SECPROGRAM

-Description: Make sure the organization has a security program (also referred to as _information security management system_) and that it includes the whole AI lifecycle and AI particularities.
+Description: Make sure the organization has a security program (also referred to as _information security management system_) and that it includes the whole AI lifecycle and AI specific aspects.
 > Category: management
 > Permalink: https://owaspai.org/goto/secprogram/

-Purpose: reduces probability of AI initiatives being overlooked by information security management, vastly decreasing security risk as the security program takes responsibility for the AI-specific threats and corresponding controls in this document.
-For more details on using this document in risk analysis, see the Introduction section.
+Purpose: reduces probability of AI risks being overlooked by information security management, so to mitigate security risk as the security program takes responsibility for the AI-specific threats and corresponding controls in this document.
+For more details on using this document in risk analysis, see the [risk analysis section](owaspai.org/goto/riskanalysis/).

-Make sure to include AI-specific threats and assets.
-The threats are covered in this resource and the assets are: training data, test data, model paramters, and AI documentation.
+Make sure to include AI-specific assets and the threats to them.
+The threats are covered in this resource and the assets are:
+- training data
+- test data
+- model parameters (values that change when a model is trained)
+- documentation of models and the process of their development including experiments
+- model input
+- model output
+- sufficienntly correct model behaviour

+Every AI initiative, new and existing, should perform a privacy and security risk analysis.
+AI programs have additional concerns around privacy and security that need to be considered.
+While each system implementation will be different based on its contextual purpose, the same process can be applied.
+These analyses can be performed before the development process and will guide security and privacy controls for the system.
+These controls are based on security protection goals such as Confidentiality, Integrity and Availability, and privacy goals such as Unlinkability, Transparency and Intervenability.
+ISO/IEC TR 27562:2023 provides a detailed list of points of attention for these goals and coverage.

+The general process for performing an AI Use Case Privacy and Security Analysis is:
+ - Describe the Ecosystem
+ - Provide an assessment of the system of interest
+ - Identify the security and privacy concerns
+ - Identify the security and privacy risks
+ - Identify the security and privacy controls
+ - Identify the security and privacy assurance concerns

 Because AI has specific assets (e.g. training data), **AI-specific honeypots** are a particularly interesting control.
 These are fake parts of the data/model/data science infrastructure that are exposed on purpose, in order to detect or capture attackers, before they succeed to access the real assets.
 Examples: